shanshanzhu/resumeOnMap/README.md

 - Type in the public linkedin profile page;(the url must be accessible to public)

-- Visualize the user's resume on map
+- go to your localhost:5000, and Visualize the user's resume on map

 ### singlePage Branch
 Source code for http://shanshanzhu.github.io